tetratelabs/istio-0to60/docs/environment.md

 The console message will state that a _kubeconfig entry [was] generated for [your project]_

-1. Verify that your kubernetes context is set for your cluster
+1. Verify that your Kubernetes context is set for your cluster

     ```shell
     kubectl config get-contexts